theBreadCompany/pixivswift/README.md

 WIP, please have a look at pixivpy ^^'.

 ### Tips & Tricks
-- You may use both the PublicAPI and the AppAPI class if nescessary
+- ~~You may use both the PublicAPI and the AppAPI class if nescessary~~ The PublicAPI will be deprecated soon.
-- The public API grants access to searches by illustration popularity, which the AppAPI doesn't, even with the correct keyword
+- ~~The public API grants access to searches by illustration popularity, which the AppAPI doesn't, even with the correct keyword~~ The PublicAPI seems to have been shutdown even further, now including the search function.
+You now have to use the AppAPI and look at a bigger collection of illustrations and i. e. filter out by a minimum number of bookmarks or views.
+You may use the popular search if you have a premium account.
+The API will automatically switch from using the most popular to the newest populations if you dont have premium, even if using ```SearchMode.popular_desc```.
 - ugoiras are essentially image sequences which have to be assembled manually -> the image urls contain a link to a zip file containing the images.
 Fetch this first, [unzip](https://github.com/marmelroy/zip), fetch metadata via ```AppPixivAPI.ugoira_metadata``` and use the first given frame delay for assembling.
 Code will follow.

 ## TODO
 - Improve this documentation (provide code examples)
 - Create tests
-- Write a codeable class for (far) easier response handling

 ## Announcements
 I'll release a repo of an iOS/macOS app using this API in a few weeks.